NoHomey/react-material-ui-keyboard/README.md

 };
 ```

-# Example using  custom textField
+# Example using custom textField and controlling when to open the keyboard

 ```js
 import * as React from 'react';